Time-Efficient Quantum Many-Body State Synthesis and its Optimization via Warm Start Strategies

 In order to solve the quantum problem (prepare the ground state), we use time evolution by a constant Hamiltonian as discussed above.
 We call this the {\em solver} Hamiltonian $H_s$.
 In order to make it slightly more versatile -- as it has to be optimised to solve the problem by time evolution starting from simple fiducial states, $H_s$ is chosen to be the same type of Hamiltonian, but with additional external fields, as given below

 The $h_i$ fields are different for each qubit and present in the $x,y,z$ directions.
-Further to the realisations of couplings in arbitrary graphs \cite{teoh2019machinelearningdesigntrappedion} for trapped ion qubits, these local fields can be obtained by appropriately detuned Rabi drivings (however, note that we are taking a bit of academic freedom here in proposing the above $H_s$ as our ansatz, to see how much that empowers us -- the exact mechanism for realisation in a simulator is not part of this work).
+The above ansatz can be motivated by the realisations of the relevant spin couplings in arbitrary graphs \cite{teoh2019machinelearningdesigntrappedion} for trapped ion qubits, in addition to the fact the local fields can be obtained by appropriately detuned Rabi drivings (however, note that we are taking a bit of academic freedom here in proposing the above $H_s$ as our ansatz, to see how much that empowers us -- the exact mechanism for realisation in a simulator is not part of this work).
 The time evolution by $H_s$ is applied to an initial fiducial state of the collection of $n$ qubits, which we take to be either $\ket{0}^{\otimes n}$ or $\ket{+}^{\otimes n}$.

 The final state obtained is therefore given by: